zeeguu/api/UpdateToTopics.md

 ### 1.1.
 Update docker-compose with a new service that corresponds to the new version

 I provided this under **elasticsearch_v8** in this codebase.
 We also need to set the `xpack.security.enabled=false` to allow us to connect via HTTP, otherwise we would need to set an SSL key.
+If, instead, we want to override the original **elasticsearch**, we need to first delete the index otherwise it will cause errors when trying to start up the ES server.

+Personally, I recommend using the **\_v8** image, and once we are ready we can remove the old version and rename this to be the new **elasticsearch** image

 ## 2. Create the API to provide the article embedding service.